tonghuikang/blog/_posts/2025-12-27-papers-I-kept-in-2025.md

 - Deep Interest Network for Click-Through Rate Prediction [[link](https://arxiv.org/abs/1706.06978)] Alibaba, 21 Jun 2017 - This is known as DIN.
 Shusen Wang covered this [here](https://www.youtube.com/watch?v=_4J9aF5KR84).

 **Trainable embeddings** - If your model uses sparse features (item IDs, action type is an example of a sparse feature, float values like age is an example of a dense feature), you will need to map each ID to an embedding and train the embeddings.
 The problem happens when you have too many IDs to train on.
-You cannot just fit all the sparse feature embeddings into one GPU.
+It is not a good idea to just use a larger GPU.

 - Monolith: Real Time Recommendation System With Collisionless Embedding Table [[link](https://arxiv.org/abs/2209.07663)] ByteDance, 16 Sep 2022
 - Efficient Data Representation Learning in Google-scale Systems [[link](https://dl.acm.org/doi/10.1145/3604915.3608882)] Google, 14 Sep 2023